redux-saga/redux-saga/docs/advanced/TaskCancellation.md

 }
 ```

-`yield cancel(task)` will trigger a cancellation on `subtask`, which in turn will trigger a cancellation on `subtask2`.
+`yield cancel(task)` triggers a cancellation on `subtask`, which in turn triggers a cancellation on `subtask2`.

 So we saw that Cancellation propagates downward (in contrast returned values and uncaught errors propagates upward).
 You can see it as a *contract* between the caller (which invokes the async operation) and the callee (the invoked operation).
 The callee is responsible for performing the operation.
-If it has completed (either success or error) the outcome will propagates up to its caller and eventually to the caller of the caller and so on.
+If it has completed (either success or error) the outcome propagates up to its caller and eventually to the caller of the caller and so on.
 That is, callees are responsible for *completing the flow*.

-Now if the callee is still pending and the caller decides to cancel the operation, it will triggers a kind of a signal that will propagates down to the callee (and possibly to any deep operations called by the callee itself).
+Now if the callee is still pending and the caller decides to cancel the operation, it triggers a kind of a signal that propagates down to the callee (and possibly to any deep operations called by the callee itself).
 All deeply pending operations will be cancelled.

 There is another direction where the cancellation propagates to as well: the joiners of a task (those blocked on a `yield join(task)`) will also be cancelled if the joined task is cancelled.
 Similarly, any potential callers of those joiners will be cancelled as well (because they are blocked on an operation that has been cancelled from outside).

 ## Testing generators with fork effect